team-fire-nomz/fire-nomz-backend-ac/README.md

 }
 ```

 ## Update part of an existing recipe

 Requirement: user must be logged in.

 ### Request

-Required fields: title and/or ingredients and/or recipe
+Required fields: title and/or version_number and/or ingredients and/or recipe_steps

 ```json
 PATCH /recipes/id/